 Most gallstones are formed from cholesterol found in the gallbladder’s bile.
 Another type of gallstone, a pigment stone, is formed from calcium bilirubinate.
-Calcium bilirubinate is a chemical that’s produced when your body breaks down red blood cells.
-This type of stone is more rare.
+Calcium bilirubinate is a chemical that’s produced when the body breaks down red blood cells.
+This type of stone is rarer.

-Explore the interactive 3-D diagram below to learn more about the gallbladder and gallstones.
+Explore this interactive 3-D diagram to learn more about the gallbladder and gallstones.

 Common bile duct stones (choledocholithiasis)

-Gallstones can occur in the common bile duct.
-The common bile duct is the channel that leads from the gallbladder to the small intestine.
+When gallstones occur in the common bile duct, it’s known as choledocholithiasis.
 Bile is ejected from the gallbladder, passed through small tubes, and deposited in the common bile duct.
-It’s then ushered into the small intestine.
+It then enters the small intestine.

 In most cases, common bile duct stones are actually gallstones that developed in the gallbladder and then passed into the bile duct.
 This type of stone is called a secondary common bile duct stone, or secondary stone.